lsst/verify/doc/blob-dev.rst

 Accessing datum objects
 -----------------------

-Internally, blob attributes are stored as `Datum` objects, which can be accessed as items of the `BlobBase.datums` attribute.
+Internally, blob attributes are stored as `Datum` objects that can be accessed as items of the `BlobBase.datums` attribute.

 .. code-block:: python